dogz1lla/auction/README.md

 - every user can join a particular auction, observe its state (time till expiration, current highest bid), place new bids (invalid bids are rejected);

+## Usage
+1. clone the repo to your local directory with `git clone git@github.com:dogz1lla/auction.git` [^1]
+2. `cd` into the newly cloned directory and run `go run cmd/auction/main.go` [^2]
+3. in your browser navigate to `localhost:3000/login` and enter `admin` to have admin privilegies or any other username for ordinary user privilegies

+[^1]: make sure you have git through ssh access configured
+[^2]: make sure you have `go` installed and updated

 ## Implementation details
 - the server is written in `go`;
 - client interactivity is achieved through `htmx` + websockets;